ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 ### Hide Locations

 You can manage the availability of content by hiding or revealing it.
-You can do this in the content item's **Locations** tab by using the Visibility switcher.
+You can do this in the content item's **Locations** tab using the Visibility switcher.
 Notice that this way only affects a *Location*, not the *Content item*.
 Even if you hide the content in one Location, it remains visible in its other Locations.
 You can also [hide the content item itself](copy_move_hide_content.md#hide-content).